How to Get Prequalified and Pre-Approved for a Home Loan

 Two women moving in together sit and take in the new home.

-Before you start shopping for a Columbus area home or make an offer on a house, it’s smart to get prequalified or pre-approved for a home loan.
+Before you start shopping for a Columbus, Ohio area home or make an offer on a house, it’s smart to get prequalified or pre-approved for a home loan.
 Not all mortgage lenders require you to go through the prequalification process, and some people opt to skip this step.

 The Difference Between Prequalification and Pre-Approval